Mufeed-Amir/Python-DS-Algo/README.md

 # Python3
 Complete DS &amp; Algo

-This is basically completed my notes when i was learning data structure and algorithms plus some other topic like numpy..
+This is basically, my notes when i was learning data structure and algorithms plus some other topic like numpy..